-- the actual pensionable pay received by the employee in the pay period or part pay period (except where either of the two bullet points below apply, in which case the employer contributions are payable on the assumed pensionable pay figure and not on any actual pay received whilst assumed pensionable pay is in operation), and - the assumed pensionable pay figure for the pay period (or part pay period) during which the member is on "relevant" child related leave (i.e. ordinary maternity, paternity or adoption leave, or paid shared parental leave, or paid additional maternity or adoption leave) other than for any day(s) where the actual pensionable pay received for the day is greater than the assumed pensionable pay, and - the assumed pensionable pay figure for the pay period (or part pay period) whilst on sick leave on reduced contractual or no pay (note that this is as a result of a line being taken by HM Treasury).
+- the actual pensionable pay received by the employee in the pay period or part pay period (except where either of the two bullet points below apply, in which case the employer contributions are payable on the assumed pensionable pay figure and not on any actual pay received whilst assumed pensionable pay is in operation), and - the assumed pensionable pay figure for the pay period (or part pay period) during which the member is on "relevant" child related leave (i.e. ordinary maternity, paternity or adoption leave or paid shared parental leave or paid additional maternity or adoption leave) other than for any day(s) where the actual pensionable pay received for the day is greater than the assumed pensionable pay, and - the assumed pensionable pay figure for the pay period (or part pay period) whilst on sick leave on reduced contractual or no pay.

-In the case of Reserve Forces Service Leave, no contributions on either actual pay or assumed pensionable pay are necessary whilst on such leave because the employer contribution due will be paid to the administering authority directly from the Ministry of Defence.
+In the case of Reserve Forces Service Leave, no contributions on either actual pay or assumed pensionable pay are necessary whilst on such leave because the employer contribution due will be paid to the Administering Authority directly from the Ministry of Defence.